paysure/orinoco/README.md

         If(ClaimInValidState("PAID")),
         Then(
             ~ClaimHasPaymentAuthorizationAssigned(
-                fail_message="You cannot reset a claim that has payment authorizations assigned!"
+                fail_message="You cannot reset a claim {claim} that has payment authorizations assigned!"
             ),
             StateToAuthorize(),
             ResetEligibleAmount(),